MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ![Add an app](../../assets/images/compose-extensions/addanapp.png)

-The `defaultInstallScope` property supports values, such as personal, team, group chat, or meeting.
+The `defaultInstallScope` property supports values, such as personal, team, groupchat, or meeting.

 > [!NOTE]
 >`defaultGroupCapability` provides the default capability that is added to the team, groupchat, or meeting.
 Choose a tab, bot, or connector as the default capability for your app, but you must ensure that you have provided the selected capability in your app definition.